vmindru/xmkgif/README.md

 ```
 ./xmkgif - wrapper for byzanz

+        xmkgif with no parameters will check for $DISPLAY var if available and set
+        it will attempt to interact with users other GUI to capture main information.
+        Using zenity.
+If $DISPALY is not set it will simply pritn this help message.

         -d  duration in seconds ( default 10s )
         -D  Delay in seconds ( default 0s )